apache/arrow/docs/source/python/parquet.rst

    by Parquet).
 The KEKs are encrypted with MEKs in KMS; the result and the KEK itself are cached in the process memory.
-Users interested in regular envelope encryption, can switch to it by setting the ``double_wrapping`` parameter of EncryptionConfiguration to false.
+Users interested in regular envelope encryption, can switch to it by setting the ``double_wrapping`` parameter of :class:`~pyarrow.parquet.EncryptionConfiguration` to false.

 An example encryption configuration: